classic-mods-revived/Jurassic-Revived/README.md

   Requires Minecraft Forge for 1.20.1 or Neoforge for 1.21.1
 - Download the mod
 - Download [Geckolib](https://modrinth.com/mod/geckolib) for your chosen version
-- If you'd like an in-game guide book, download [Patchouli](https://modrinth.com/mod/patchouli) for your chosen version
 - As with any mod/modpack a mod like [JEI](https://modrinth.com/mod/jei) or [EMI](https://modrinth.com/mod/emi) is recommended, again, download for your chosen version
 - Drop all downloaded mods into the mods folder